2. Who We Are

-Our main suppliers who we may share your data with include Google, Facebook, IBM, Microsoft, Origo Options, Salesforce and Trustpilot.
+Our main suppliers who we may share your data with include Google, Facebook, Microsoft, Origo Services, Salesforce and Trustpilot.
 Please contact us if you have further questions regarding our suppliers and data sharing arrangements.

 8. Your rights

-In addition, under the GDPR, you have the right to:
+In addition, under the UK GDPR, you have the right to: